Grote Street: Description

 Grote Street is in Adelaide city centre.
 It runs in an east–west direction, as a continuation of Wakefield Street where it crosses Victoria Square.
 It concludes at West Terrace.
 The road which continues is Sir Donald Bradman Drive.
 The Grote Street–Sir Donald Bradman Drive route is the most direct method of travelling from the CBD to the Adelaide Airport.

-Today Grote Street is largely occupied by retail outlets, restaurants, and retail outlets.
+Today Grote Street is largely occupied by retail outlets and restaurants.

 Moonta Street Chinatown is accessible via Grote Street, which is also home to some Chinese restaurants and other businesses owned by Chinese Australians and Korean Australians.

 The northern entrance of the Adelaide Central Markets is on Grote Street.
 A paifang, comprising an archway erected by the city council and two lions donated by the People's Republic of China, marks the northern entrance to the Chinatown.

 St Patrick's Church, Her Majesty's Theatre, and the rear entrance of the Adelaide Central bus station are located on this street.

 Since the 21st century, Grote Street has become the home of various businesses selling items relating to housing construction and renovation, such as tiles, built-in furniture, and bedding.
 There are also apartment blocks providing accommodation for university students.